 Best practices for choosing a network packet broker

 Today’s enterprises are always looking for the best return on investment when considering a network packet broker (NPB).
-Because packet brokers help to eliminate blind spots, reduce network congestion and help secure one’s network, it’s no surprise that NPBs have become critical components of network infrastructure.
+A Network Packet Broker (NPB) is a device that sits between the network devices and tools, facilitating the distribution, filtering, and manipulation of network traffic.
+Because network packet brokers help to eliminate blind spots, reduce network congestion and help secure one’s network, it’s no surprise that NPBs have become critical components of network infrastructure.
 Many packet brokers offer valuable features, but the question remains: which vendor will provide you with the most performance, full functionality, and reliability while remaining cost effective?

 Troubleshooting and resolving issues in a network can cost organizations millions of dollars a year.
 In fact, according to IHS, downtime is costing North American organizations $700 billion a year.
 After accounting for lost employee productivity, lost revenue, and the actual costs to fix the downtime issue, the financial repercussions can be severe.
 This is a common challenge facing enterprises today.